Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 I pulled the dangerous residue from my belt, holding the opened vial in my hand.
 The rat approached.
 I hoped my boots were still covered.
 It turned the corner.
-I swung the bottle, scattering it's contents.
+I swung the bottle, scattering its contents.
 My foot flew.
 A squeal echoed.
 The rat, it fled.

 Having clearly scared the predator, I couldn't let this advantage go to waste.
 Sprinting off, it would clearly lead me into a trap.
 I followed.
 No wall was needed to guide me.
-The native knew it's path.
+The native knew its path.
 Where would it take me, I wondered.
 In the end, one safeguard remained.
-Should it run to it's home, I could see it's comrades before they saw me.
+Should it run to its home, I could see its comrades before they saw me.
 So I faithfully followed.

 The chase continued around a some corners.